jaygood/absenteeism/README.md

 # Absenteeism project with FullCalendar

-Project provides a simple calendar to create, update, and remove files
+Project provides a simple calendar to create, update, and remove scheduled events If there is a conflict in absences when adding a new event, then an alert will be issued

 ### Install -
 clone and run: